 “Binaural” doesn`t mean stereo, some claim the misconception started in the 50s; however there isn`t enough data to confirm for sure the reason behind it.

-Stereo is sound reproduction which generates a phantom multi-directional perspective , for technically correct term : True stereo means capturing or recording and reproduction of sound by stereographic dispersion to represent position of recorded objects
+Stereo is sound reproduction which generates a phantom multi-directional perspective, for the technically correct term: True stereo means capturing or recording and reproduction of sound by stereographic dispersion to represent the position of recorded objects

 Spreading an identical signal hard left and right doesn`t make it stereo, essentially it`s a mono channel although you can induce the illusion of stereo by altering or varying the amplitude of a signal ( more on stereo recording later)